When you register your baby you will be given an appointment for their 6 week check with a GP and then their first vaccination appointment.

 Vaccines are normally given at 8, 12 and 16 weeks, then 12/13 months and then a booster at 3 years 4 months.
 There must be a full four weeks between the first three appointments so your child may have their appointments at times slightly different to those above.

-For more information about the vaccination schedule or details about specific vaccinations please visit: https://www.nhs.uk/conditions/vaccinations/childhood-vaccines-timeline/
+There is more information about the vaccination schedule or details about specific vaccinations on the NHS website.

 The appointments are 20 minutes long and the nurse will discuss any side effects with you.
 If you want to discuss using calpol before your appointment please ring the surgery and ask for a phone appointment with a GP.
 Please remember to bring your child’s Red Book with you, this will maintain an accurate record of their vaccinations.

 As a parent, you may not like seeing your baby or child being given an injection.
 However, vaccination will help protect them against a range of serious and potentially fatal diseases.

 There are 3 good reasons to have your child vaccinated:

 - vaccinations are quick, safe and extremely effective